-The Authority offers the Volume Based Discount Program to all Maine E-ZPass account holders.
-Under this system, the total fare for travelers of the Turnpike is discounted by 20% if more than 30 one-way trips occur in a month, and a 40% discount if 40 or more one-way trips occur in a month as shown in Table 9.
-Prior to the 2021 toll adjustment the discounts were 25% and 50% respectively.
+The Authority offers the personal Volume Based Discount Program to all Maine E-ZPass account holders.
+Under this system, the total fare for travelers of the Turnpike is discounted by 20% if more than 30 oneway trips occur in a month, and a 40% discount if 40 or more one-way trips occur in a month.

-TABLE 9: VOLUME BASED DISCOUNT PROGRAM
+TABLE 8: POST PAID PLAN VOLUME DISCOUNT